Constant-speed, Constant-volume Fan and MotorComponent

 Table 1 shows the plant and system configurations that may contain a CSCV fan and motor and the most common respective controlling variables.

 Table 1.
-Plants and systems containing constant-speed fans.
+Plants and systems containing constant-speed, constant-volume fans.

 Plant